Stewards' Terms and Conditions

 This is solely for the use of commentators.
 A comprehensive system has been installed and is only to be used for emergencies on the advice of the police or to notify visitors if serious traffic holdups.

-All stewards are asked to attend the pre-show Stewards' Briefing on the evening of Wednesday 9 May.
+All stewards are asked to attend the pre-show Stewards' Briefing.
 Stewards' packs including stewards' notes will be available at the briefing.

 These admit to the Showground, Judges’ and Stewards’ Pavilion, Vice-Presidents’ and Members’ Enclosures, and all other ancillary and subsidiary exhibitions.
-Each Steward is provided with a Members’ Car Park Label.
+Each Steward is provided with a Members’ Car Park Pass.

 Entertainment of Judges

-The Show Director asks all Stewards to make their Judge’s acquaintance prior to the Show Dinner on 29 May in the Vice Presidents’ marquee for drinks- SHE WOULD LIKE YOU TO ASSEMBLE THERE AT 7pm PROMPT.
+The Show Director asks all Stewards to make their Judge's acquaintance prior to the Judges' & Stewards' Dinner on in the Ringside Club marquee for drinks - 7pm PROMPT.
 Ensure he or she is looked after during the time they are Association’s guests.
 On Show Days Judges must be accompanied at meals.
 If a quick lunch is required or your Judge is likely to be delayed- see the Stewards in the Judge’s & Stewards’ Pavilion, they will make appropriate arrangements if asked beforehand.

 Show Open Hours